mhalenza/RTF/README.md

 ### Sequencing
 One aspect to the inerposer functionality is delineating groups of operations.
 This is done in two layers: first a "sequence", and then a "step".
-Logically, you can tyink of a sequence being composed of one or more steps, and a step being composed of one or more operations (such as register reads or writes).
+Logically, you can think of a sequence being composed of one or more steps, and a step being composed of one or more operations (such as register reads or writes).

 Note, however, that this relationship between sequences, steps, and operations is *not* enforced by the fluent API and is merely a tool that can be used to provide context to the operations.